 You Can Do This!

 Do not allow fear to freeze you in place and prevent you from achieving your dreams.
-Embody the habits of an activationist and take consistent action until you achieve what you set out to achieve.
+Embody the habits of an activationist and start spending time on consistent action until you achieve what you set out to achieve.

-With each achievement, you will find your self-confidence getting stronger and stronger.
+With each achievement, you will find your self-confidence getting stronger as you begin to say “I can do this.”
 This then, will lead to more action, which will lead to more success…

 - How to Start Living Your Life Above Limitations